JasonYuan869/mapmaker/README.md

 # Repeat for every item frame...
 ```

 In `loop.mcfunction`, every item frame will have its map ID incremented by the number of maps per frame modulo total frames to show the next frame and loop from the start when finished.
-This is acheived using the `/data` command, which provides an interface between scoreboard variables and NBT data.
+This is achieved using the `/data` command, which provides an interface between scoreboard variables and NBT data.
 ```mcfunction
 scoreboard players operation @e[tag=mapmaker] map_num += Global maps_per_frame
 scoreboard players operation @e[tag=mapmaker] map_num %= Global total_maps